-This post is an adaptation of a story that Garr Reynolds recounts in his book Presentation Zen.
-Reynolds heard the story from a man who recalled it from his childhood while listening to Reynolds speak about the need to reduce the text on presentation slides to what is essential.
-The next time you find yourself filling your PowerPoint or Keynote slides with lots of words, remember this story and look for things to cut.
+This post is an adaptation of a story about a fishmonger that Garr Reynolds recounts in his book Presentation Zen.
+Reynolds heard the story from a man who recalled it from his childhood while listening to Reynolds speak about the need to reduce the text on slide presentations to what is essential.

 The Tale of the Fishmonger

 Once upon a time, there lived a young man in a village by the sea.
 He was renowned as the best fisherman in the land and he did his work with care and dedication.
-Eventually, he saved enough money to open his own fish store.
+Eventually, he saved enough money to open his own fish store and become a fishmonger.

 The night before the grand opening, the young man made sure that everything was in place.
 The last thing he did before going to bed was to hang a sign outside his store that read: